wcmckee/writersdenhamilton/output/posts/nanowrimo15-day24.rst

 worse and worse.
 They had always encourged people to prep for the future.
 For the worse.
 People were buying small transport pods that would get them off the Earth should the attack happen.
 It drove everyone insane until it happened.
-Sometimes there is a
+Sometimes there is a study into these people to find out how much of a infucence into their future.
+Because they were shown what was going to happen they believed that they couldn't change it and it would happen.
+Their belief into the ideas lead it to happen.
+This is bad.

 The holidays they decleared were March 16 Sarah, June 24 Antony.
 Every year on these days people would gather at the statues of these